jongio/vscodespaces/vscodespaces/reference/configuring.md

 2. **{repository-root}/.devcontainer/devcontainer.json**

 > [!WARNING]
 > **devcontainer.json** files are also used to support Visual Studio Code Remote Development, and have additional properties not covered in this document.
 These additional properties are safe to add to the file, but will be ignored by Codespaces.
-For more information, see [devcontainer.json reference](https://code.visualstudio.com/docs/remote/devcontainerjson-reference) on code.visualstudio.com.
+For more information, see the [devcontainer.json reference](https://code.visualstudio.com/docs/remote/devcontainerjson-reference) on code.visualstudio.com.

 A container with a default image will be provided when a **devcontainer.json** file isn't included, or when the `image`,  `dockerFile` or `docker-compose` properties are not specified.
 The default image has the following tools and SDKs: